rafasoares/cancancan-wiki/DataMapper.md

 ```

 This is all done through a [[Model Adapter]].
 See that page for more information and how you can add your own.

+## Needs Improvement

+The DataMapper adapter is still in early development so some things are not yet working correctly.
+This includes the `cannot` call along with support for multiple rules.
+See [[issue #245|https://github.com/ryanb/cancan/issues#issue/245]] for progress on this.